wbhart/mpir/build.vc9/readme.txt

 ===========================================

 These VC++ build projects are primarily designed to work with Microsoft Visual Studio 2008 Professional.
-They do not work directly with Microsoft Visual C++ 2008 Express but a Python program is provided to convert them into a form that can be used.
+They also work with Microsoft Visual C++ 2008 Express SP1 or later.

 Building with Visual Studio 2005
 ================================